Table Of Contents

 While remoteness remains a barrier, EVs are a great option if you’re mostly driving around town and are looking for ways to pay less for transportation.

-Alaska EV Rebates
+Does Alaska Have EV Rebates?

-Alaska Power and Telephone EV Rebate
+How Much is the Alaska Power and Telephone EV Rebate?

 If you live in one of the 40 communities served by Alaska Power and Telephone, you can claim a $500 Alaska EV rebate just for buying an EV.
 Any electric car or motorcycle with a battery size over 14 kWh qualifies.